BRISBANE PILGRIMAGE TO PANAMA

 Please refer to the dates below:

-April / May / June 2018 – Parish Information nights
+February / March 2018 – Parish and Community Information Nights

 Tuesday 7th August 2018 - WYD Formation Evening #1